education.vic.gov.au

 The following posters are designed to be printed by individual schools and children’s services and prominently displayed throughout the school, including all entrances.

-Letter templates for schools
+Letter and notification templates for schools

 Phone script for schools